by Parker Piscitello-Faye

 Post-Pandemic Employee Financial Well-being

-But, in brief, employers should consider supporting their employees’ financial health now because of what a difficult two years it has been emotionally, psychologically, physically, and financially.
+But, in brief, HR departments should consider supporting their employees’ financial health now because of what a difficult two years it has been emotionally, psychologically, physically, and financially.

-63% of employees say that their financial stress has increased since the start of the pandemic.
-Now more than ever, employers need to work to combat the financial stress their workers are experiencing.
+60% of employees say they’re stressed about their finances which is even higher than during the pandemic.
+Now more than ever, employers and human resources need to work to combat the financial stress these employees are experiencing.

-Furthermore, as we grapple with a Great Resignation, employers will benefit immensely from giving themselves an edge over their competitors.
-According to a study by PWC, 72% of employees whose financial stress increased due to the pandemic would be attracted to work at a company that cares more about their financial well-being.
+Furthermore, as we grapple with a Great Resignation, human resources will benefit immensely from giving themselves an edge over their competitors.
+According to a study by ADP, 75% of employees would be attracted to work at a company that cares more about their financial well-being.
 Those who do not invest may lose, and fail to attract, talent in the years ahead.
+As a result, HR professionals will have to deal with a two-pronged assault on their day-to-day duties as they try to retain and attract workers.

 Lastly, as leaders debate remaining remote or returning to the office, employee wellness programs stand to unite a hybrid workforce.
 Many include community and engagement features, and can help their employers collect aggregated insight into their employees’ well-being, and take steps to improve it.